 Using these exchange points provides a faster delivery of data.

-Using a CDN is advantageous for both the website owner, and the end user.
-Below are some of the benefits of using CDNs.
+Using a Content Delivery Network is advantageous for both the website owner, and the end user.
+Below are some benefits of using CDNs.

 Load time was introduced as a ranking factor in 2010.
 This is because the longer it takes to load a page, the higher the latency and the less likely the end user is to stay.

 This means a longer load time equates to a higher bounce rate.
 Using a CDN reduces load time, and therefore boosts your Google ranking.